• Home

 close

 Sustainable Future A sustainable Future Introduction.
-East Yorkshire Solar Farm Limited (a Boom Power company) is bringing forward a new solar farm with energy storage - known as East Yorkshire Solar Farm - located between the hamlet of Gribthorpe, the villages of Spaldington and Wressle, and the town of Howden.
+East Yorkshire Solar Farm is located between the hamlet of Gribthorpe, the villages of Spaldington and Wressle, and the town of Howden.

 The scheme will generate approximately 400 megawatts (MW) of low-carbon electricity—enough to power around 100,000 homes.
 It contributes directly to the UK Government’s targets of achieving net-zero emissions by 2050 and delivering 70 gigawatts of solar capacity by 2035.